North Korea fires short-range missiles after making threats

 In her statement Monday, Kim Yo Jong reiterated that North Korea has reentry vehicle technology.
 She also hit back at South Korean experts who questioned whether North Korea’s ICBMs would be functional in real-war situations.

-Last year, North Korea set an annual record with the launch of more than 70 missiles.
+North Korea set an annual record in 2022 with the launch of more than 70 missiles.
 North Korea has said many of those weapons tests were a warning over previous U.S.-South Korean military drills.
 It also passed a law that allows it to use nuclear weapons preemptively in a broad range of scenarios.

 Kim Jong Un entered 2023 with a call for an “exponential increase” of the country’s nuclear warheads, mass production of battlefield tactical nuclear weapons targeting South Korea and the development of more advanced ICBMs targeting the U.S.